201026-reston-java-msa/demos/week5/README.md

 Components are the most basic block of an Angular app.
 An Angular App contains a tree of Angular Components
 - Components are essentially classes that interact with the .html file of the component which gets displayed to a browser
 - The file structure of a component consists of the following:
-    1. mycmp.component.css -- Private styling sheet
+    1. mycmp.component.css -- the component's private styling sheet
     2. mycmp.component.html -- HTML Template
     3. mycmp.component.ts -- Here we define the module, its properties, lifehooks, etc.
     4. mycmp.component.spec.ts -- unit testing file